 Given the risks in the world today, it just makes sense to prepare.

 “…if nothing happens, you’ve lost nothing.”
 You might compare preparedness to an insurance policy.
-But unlike conventional insurance policies where you pay into the plan and then have nothing to show for it (if nothing happens) and you didn’t need it – with survival preparedness, you will have lost nothing as you’ve procured supplies and hard assets which are yours, in your possession.
+But unlike conventional insurance policies where you pay into the plan and then have nothing to show for it (if nothing happens) and you didn’t need it – with survival preparedness you will have lost nothing as you’ve procured supplies and hard assets (and skills) which are yours, in your possession.
 Tangible.
 You can still use them…

 It’s an insurance policy where you are paying premiums – to yourself!

-The survivalist minded will not go through the future blindly, not being led around by the nose; but instead leading themselves and thinking for themselves.
+The survivalist (preparedness) minded will not go through the future blindly, as sheeple being led by their ‘masters’; but instead will lead themselves, think for themselves.
 Discovering the risks.
-Adapting solutions to them.
+Adapting solutions for them.
 Taking charge of their own life.

 So the survivalist, the prepper, (the preparedness-minded), they (we) prepare for an uncertain future.
 The survivalist takes charge of their own future.
-They commit the time to learn the truths beyond the main-stream-media.
+They commit the time to learn the truths beyond the mainstream marketing propaganda.
 They understand the systemic risks.
-They know that the price will be paid for our debt-ridden lifestyle, knowing that nothing in life comes for free, so to speak.
-One way or another, fast or slow, the price will be paid.
+They know that one day the price will be paid for our debt-laden lifestyle (as individuals and nations), knowing that nothing in life comes for free.

 By not preparing, you are preparing to fail.